 - Think of networking as an opportunity to develop a relationship over a period of time.
 You probably won’t walk in to a networking event and leave with one or more clients.
-Consider it a time to become familiar to other people.
+Become a familiar face.
 Don’t just show up once and never come back.
-Become a familiar face.
 Follow-up with the people you meet by connecting on Linkedin or by sending a personal message.
 Be service not selling oriented.
 And as in any relationship, be consistent in offering support.

 - Finally, here is a great way to get connected: Ask the people organizing the event, “How can I help?”
 Greet people at the door, help with signing people in or join a committee.
 Really get to know business owners as people rather than as another sale.
 Before you know it, you’ll look forward to networking events rather than dreading them!

 How do you view networking?
 How do you make it work for you and your personality style?

 Want to learn more about your personality style and how to grow your business?
 Want to work in your strengths and increase your productivity?